Gamera vs. Gyaos: Production

 Gamera vs. Gyaos was planned immediately after the release of Gamera vs. Barugon and it was decided that the third film would be targeted towards children.
 The film was financed through the UniJapan Film Association.
 The film's production cost was ¥60 million ($167,000), however, this figure does not include studio overhead, cast and crew salaries under contract, nor print and advertisement.

 Due to the underperformance of Gamera vs. Barugon, Daiei president Masaichi Nagata assigned Noriaki Yuasa as the director and special effects director due to the first Gamera film, directed by Yuasa, being a success.

 When Naoyuki Abe was cast, many mistook him as Yuasa's son.
 A real office in Akasaka, Tokyo was used for the road construction board meeting after Yuasa asked the son of the company's president (working for Daiei at the time) to arrange the location.
 Daiei's dubbing studio was used as a laboratory set in the film's opening, with a few set pieces attached.
 The park scenes were filmed in Setagaya at the Futako-Tamagawa garden.
 Scenes of Nagoya Stadium were filmed at Ajinomoto Stadium.

 The ending theme Gamera's Song was composed and arranged by Akira Komachi, lyrics by Hidemasa Nagata, and performed by the Hibari Children's Choir.
 The song was released by Daiei Records as a single.
 Historian August Ragone deduced that the song may have been inspired by the instrumental release of "Gammera" by The Moons, a song produced specifically for the American release of the first Gamera film.

+The film, along with Wrath of Daimajin (1966) and other Daiei Film productions, obtained tax-based loans from the governmental foundation The Japanese Film Export Promotion Association (日本映画輸出振興協会, Nihon Eiga Yusyutsu Shinkō Kyōkai), which was established under the influence from Masaichi Nagata to support declining domestic film industries by exporting productions to global markets.
+This resulted in appointing foreign cast members and enhanced child-friendly direction for subsequent Gamera films.